Home Insurance Glossary of Terms

 Specified items

-Items which are specifically named on your policy and normally exceed the value of the specified amount shown in your schedule.
+Items named specifically on your policy.
+They will normally exceed the value of the specified amount shown in your schedule.

 Subsidence

 The downward movement of the ground on which a house stands.
-This occurs when the soil beneath the buildings foundations is essentially unstable and unable to support it.
+This happens when the soil beneath the buildings foundations is unstable and unable to support it.
 The movement is unconnected with the weight of the building.

 Subsidence excess

-An excess applied specifically in relations to claims arising from subsidence.
+A specific excess applied to claims arising from subsidence.

 Sum insured